Glossary of Terms

 mV Millivolt/Millivolts

-N2 or N2 Nitrogen
+N2 Nitrogen

-NFPA® National Fire Protection Association
+NFPA National Fire Protection Association

-NFPA 1500 NFPA 1500™ specifies the minimum requirements for an occupational safety and health program for fire departments or organizations that provide rescue, fire suppression, emergency medical services, hazardous materials mitigation, special operations, and other emergency services.
+NFPA 1500 NFPA 1500 specifies minimum requirements for an occupational safety and health program for fire departments and organizations providing rescue, fire suppression, emergency medical services, hazardous materials mitigation, and special operations.

 Nitrox A gas mixture of nitrogen (N2) and oxygen (O2).
-Also referred to as: Enriched Air Oxygen, Oxygen Enriched Air, EAN, and EANx.
+Also referred to as Enriched Air Oxygen, Oxygen Enriched Air, EAN, and EANx.

 nm³/h Normal Cubic Meters per Hour [gas flow rate].
-"Normal" in this context is conditions of 0°C and 1 atm (1 bar).
+"Normal" conditions = 0°C and 1 atm (1 bar).
 See also m³/h.

-O2 or O2 Oxygen
+O2 Oxygen

 OCA Oxygen Compatible Air

-oz Ounce/Ounces in Volume or Weight
+oz Ounce/Ounces in volume or weight

 ppm Parts per Million